cantupaz/Modelo720/README.md

 ## Overview

 Modelo720 provides a type-safe interface for working with Spanish tax form 720 files, which are used to declare foreign assets.
-The library supports both the official fixed-width format used by the Agencia Tributaria and a proprietary CSV format for easier data entry and analysis.
+The library supports both the official fixed-width format used by the Agencia Tributaria and a proprietary CSV format for easier data entry.

 ## Features